calaquin/calwriter/README.md

 # Novel Writing App

 A small Flask-based web application for organizing folders, chapters and notes.
 A sidebar file tree provides quick access to all content.
-Notes are displayed in a right sidebar on the chapter page.
-Notes are saved as plain text files and chapters as Word documents (`.docx`) that look the same as in the editor.
-Files can be downloaded to your local machine and chapters can be deleted from the editor.
+Each chapter has a single notes file displayed in the right sidebar and saved as `[ChapterName]_notes.txt`.
+Notes are stored as plain text while chapters are saved as Word documents (`.docx`) that match the editor layout.
+Files can be downloaded and chapters can be deleted from the editor.
 The editor supports basic formatting such as bold, italics, underline, indenting and paragraph breaks.
 A word counter sits above the notes sidebar and updates as you type.

 ## Running with Docker